 Infant Language Project

-Parents invited to participate with children in UD's Infant Language Project
+Participate with your child in University's Infant Language Project

 Prof. Heck's legacy